CivicActions/ssp-toolkit/docs/controls/AU.md

 - PHP error log: Records any issues that occur during the PHP processing portion of a page load.
 Issues reported here are usually caused by a website’s code, configuration, or content.

+a
-##### Ilias
+Ilias
 Transaction logs are generated by the Apache web server, Ilias CMS, MySQL database and PHP page processing.
 Specifically, the following server, application, database and network device audit log events are captured:
 - Apache access log: Contains a list of requests for your website that have bypassed Varnish.
 These requests include pages, theme files, and static media files.
 - Apache error log: Records any Apache-level issues.
 The issues reported here are usually caused by general server issues, including capacity problems, .htaccess problems, and missing files.
 - Ilias page request log: Records all Ilias page loads on your website.